 Gore-tex boots have an inner liner that help with warmth but your feet tend to sweat more in the warmer low country.
 You don't necessarily need Gore-tex boots.
 Good lightweight trekking boots or light all leather boots are perfect.
 Boots must be lightly worn in before trekking and this should include some steep hills to show up trouble spots.

 The rougher the trek, the longer the trek, the tougher and newer your boots should be.
 If you are trekking in heavier boots then it may also be worth taking along some light trail running shoes (eg Salomon XA's), and wear these for the first few days, switching to real boots in the higher country or when it rains.
-Check Scarpa's range as a starting point, for an idea of what is available.
-Nromal running shoes are NOT suitable, the sharp rock trails quickly tear them up.
+My absolute favorite boots are the La Sportiva's Trango TRK GTX which are lighter and more flexible than a web picture might show, and available in Kathmandu.
+Also check Scarpa's range as another starting point.
+Normal running shoes are NOT suitable, the sharp rock trails quickly tear them up.

 In the low country your feet will be warm or even hot while walking so quality cotton mix sports socks can work well, or light hiking socks.
 Three to four pairs are enough.
 Thick trekking socks are better for higher up and cool evenings, three-four pairs.
 Mostly modern trekking boots fit snugly so wearing two pairs of socks at the same time is impractical.
 Socks with a high natural fibre content, either wool or cotton, are usually more comfortable and less smelly than mainly synthenic socks.
 Avoid Coolmax socks.